createthirdplaces/frontend/README.md

+# Overview of repo

+This repo contains the UI code for createthirdplaces.org.

-# Development notes for createthirdplaces.org
+# Useful notes for development with Vim

 This repo contains a .vimrc file with some useful settings for Vim editing.
-## Useful notes for development

 ### Keyboard shortcuts
 - hjkl: Move cursor